MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_2/index.md

 ## Demonstrating your circuit

 When you are happy with your comparator circuit and transistor, you can demonstrate your circuit to a tutor.
 To prepare you should set up Question 1 and Question 2 on your breadboard, and connect a 1kHz 0V → 3.3V V<sub>pp</sub> triangle wave signal to the input of your circuit.
 You should attach one oscilloscope probe to the input signal of your circuit (i.e. the triangle wave signal coming from the signal generator) and the second probe to the output of the circuit.
+Both signals should be clearly visible on the oscilloscope.

 **You must set your comparators reference voltage to 2V**.

 If the above is set up, please get a tutor to come and mark your demonstration.

+### Demonstration procedure
+* Measure the reference voltage using a multimeter to show that it is 2V.
+* Show on the oscilloscope that the signal generator is outputing a 1kHz 0V → 3.3V V<sub>pp</sub> triangle wave signal.
+* Show on the oscilloscope that the comparator SWITCHES when the signal voltage is greater than 2V and then again when the signal voltage is lower than 2V (polarity does not matter).
+* Show calculations proving that Rb and Rc values ensure PN2222 transistor is saturated (should be on a loose piece of paper that can be submitted).
+* Is there a PN2222 transistor biasing the op-amp output voltage?
+Show where it is on the breadboard and that it is connected to the op-amp.
+* Based on the oscilloscope output, does the output signal reach near 3.3V and 0V, or is it limited by the op-amps internal voltage drop?

 ### **Mark Scheme**
 The following mark scheme will be used to mark your practical:
 - [ ] Is the reference voltage set correctly? **+2 marks**
+- [ ] Is the triangle wave amplitude and frequency set correctly? **+2 marks**
     - [ ] Does the comparator toggle the circuit output at +2V? **+4 marks**
-- [ ] Do the values of Rb and Rc for the transistor ensure that it is operating in the linear region?
+- [ ] Do the values of Rb and Rc for the transistor ensure that it is operating in the saturation region?
 Show calculations. **+3 marks**
 - [ ] Is there an emitter-follower NPN transistor adjusting the output voltage? **+3 marks**
     - [ ] Is the output 0 → 3.3V (with a bit of tolerance around 0V)? **+2 marks**
 - [ ] Does the extension circuit correctly toggle in two places over the 0 → 10V range? **+2 bonus marks**

-### **Practical total: 14 marks**
+### **Practical total: 16 marks (18 marks available)**

 [^1]: The list of required components may provide some hints...